Norway Rat (Rattus norvegicus) Identification Page

 Why should I treat for them?
 Norway rats have very strong, sharp teeth and can cause damage to homes by chewing through most anything that stands between them and a source of food, including plastic pipes, wood and even metal.
 Rat droppings and Norway rats carry diseases including jaundice, plague, cowpox, trichinosis, and salmonellosis, and they can introduce fleas into a home.

 How do you treat for them?
 Norway rat control involves the use of environmentally sustainable products that are safe for use around people and pets.
-SEE Pest and Lawn Solutions will utilize industry-leading techniques to treat an infestation and then educate clients on things they can do to avoid future problems, such as sealing the home, storing food in airtight containers and getting rid of moisture under the home.
+See Pest Control will utilize industry-leading techniques to treat an infestation and then educate clients on things they can do to avoid future problems, such as sealing the home, storing food in airtight containers and getting rid of moisture under the home.

 How much service is typically required?

-SEE Pest and Lawn Solutions uses targeted, prescriptive treatments that could require only one treatment or a series of treatments.
+See Pest Control uses targeted, prescriptive treatments that could require only one treatment or a series of treatments.
 How much service is required often depends on the severity of the initial infestation.
-Rest assured that SEE Pest and Lawn Solutions professionals will not quit until the Norway rat population is eradicated.
+Rest assured that See Pest Control professionals will not quit until the Norway rat population is eradicated.
 To schedule a Norway rat control appointment, call us today at 610-287-9804.
-Get professional care, gain peace of mind, and SEE lasting results.
+Get professional care, gain peace of mind, and See lasting results.